olliejday/ug4_project/notes/notes.md

 x 1.
 Gathering PD agent
 x 2.
 Running 5 random seeds training CQL models (cite "RL that matters" paper) for min 150 epochs
+   Done: CQL: [117, 7456, 3426], running: [12321]
+x 3.
+Train 5 random seeds onf SAC on same env
-   Done: CQL: [117, 12321, 7456, 3426, 573]
+    x Done: seed [117, 12321, 7456, 3426, 573]
-3. Evaluating all on all environments as well as PD x 1.
+4. Evaluating all on all environments as well as PD x 1.
 Write a plot that does error bars across random seeds
-    2. Run PD for 5 random seeds and report mean and std in 100 episodes x Wrote code for this, need to run
+    2. Run PD for 5 random seeds and report mean and std in 100 episodes x Wrote code for this
+       * Run in all envs
-    3. Eval all CQL trained models and report mean and std in 100 episodes Run all seeds in all or each in own seed?
-        Pick best based on training logs
+    3. Eval all CQL trained models and report mean and std in 100 episodes x Pick best based on training logs
-4. Train 5 random seeds onf SAC on same env
-    * See above TODOs
-    Running: server: gathering [7456], pc: gathering 573
-    Done: seed [117]
+        * Rerunning some CQL as not working
+          * need to pull  from server again:
+            1614596184
+            1614621073
+            1614688363
+        Run each in own seed in all envs
+5. Call and report / discuss final findings with Li, add to overleaf
 ---

 TODO

-* run experiments pd and cql, multiple random seeds test in all envs perturbation etc.
-* compare to SAC for multiple random seeds
+* Perhaps worth giving SAC some hparam etc tuning or try without preloading buffer?

-* Train a perturbed to comapre (new obs/acs bounds)
+* Train in perturbed/force to comapre regrasping / robustness (new obs/acs bounds)
     * Set different acs and obs bounds for pandaForce env if gathering data
-* Train a force and a normal model to compare
     * Compare on different benchmarks how robust? how does training carry over?

 * Make env and data for only regrasp part ie. not like pandaForce
     * Train on std then on regrasp and see if splices into full regrasp env